SimonHanischSAG/WxResilience/README.md

 2021-10-12 10:47:45 MESZ [ISP.0090.0004I] WxResilience -- Initializing error handling framework...
 2021-10-12 10:47:45 MESZ [ISP.0090.0004I] WxResilience -- Successfully initialized error handling

-<h2>How to use WxResilience together with WxLog and/or WxLog2 (optional configuration)</h2>
+<h2>How to use WxResilience together with WxLog4j2, WxLog and/or WxLog2 (optional configuration)</h2>

-Enable specific, different logfiles by usage of WxLog or WxLog2.
+Enable specific, different logfiles by usage of WxLog4j2, WxLog or WxLog2.
 Therefore:

-<h3>Install WxLog and/or WxLog2</h3>
+<h3>Install WxLog4j2, WxLog and/or WxLog2</h3>

 <h3>Configure specific logging</h3>

-In case of WxLog2 WxResilience is already preconfigured **(but not enabled)**.
+In case of WxLog4j2 and WxLog2 WxResilience is already preconfigured **(but not enabled)**.
 In case of WxLog you can add the following to wxlog_default.xml:

 <pre><code>
   &lt;appender name="WxResilience" class="ch.qos.logback.core.FileAppender"&gt;